 PVB is used for unilateral and bilateral breast surgery, as well as postmastectomy breast reconstruction.
 To be candidates for undergoing PVB, patients have to meet certain minimum requirements.
 First, the surgical field should not exceed the area being covered by the block.
 Second, the anesthesiologist, the surgeon, and the patient should agree on the necessity of the block.
 The patient's anatomy should be compatible with the block, as discussed below.
 We also routinely perform PVB in patients who are undergoing bilateral mastectomies with breast tissue expander placements (Figs. 52-1 and 52-2).

 Patient positioning for the block.

 In an attempt to be time efficient, placement of the PVB is performed in the preoperative holding area.4 During the actual placement of the paravertebral block, the patient is fully monitored (oxygen saturation as measured by pulse oximetry, electrocardiogram, noninvasive blood pressure with supplemental oxygen) with resuscitation and intubation equipment immediately available if necessary.4 At MD Anderson Cancer Center, we routinely block the Thoracic 1 (T1) through Thoracic 6 (T6) paravertebral spaces for many of our breast surgical procedures (eg, modified radical mastectomy, total mastectomy, axillary dissections, cosmetic breast surgical procedure such as tissue expanders, breast augmentation with implants, and mastopexy).
 Most of the patients who undergo PVB also receive a general anesthetic during surgery.
-The PVB ...
+The PVB is primarily ...